Goa Lokayukta

-The Goa Lokayukta is the ombudsman institution of the Indian state of Goa.The Lokayukta is an anti-corruption ombudsman existing in several states of India.
+The Goa Lokayukta is the ombudsman institution of the Indian state of Goa.
+The Lokayukta is an anti-corruption ombudsman existing in several states of India.

-Justice (Retired) Ambadas Joshi is the Lokayukta of Goa since 7 May 2021.
+Justice (Retired) Ambadas Joshi is the current Lokayukta of Goa,since 7 May 2021.

 Background

 In 1966, a report by the Administrative Reforms Commission headed by Morarji Desai recommended the setting up of Lokpal at the federal level and Lokayukta in the states, for the redressal of citizen's grievances.

 Goa had its first anti-corruption commission under the Goa Public Men's Corruption (Inquiries and Investigation) Act, 1988.
 The provisions of this Act were analogous to the Lokayukta Acts of several states.
 The legislation was enacted to make provision for the constitution of the commission for investigation of, and inquiry into, complaints against public men and for matters connected therewith.
 Government of India subsequently circulated model Bills on Lokayukta and State Vigilance Commissions to all states in India.